qutip/qutip/doc/guide/guide-visualization.rst

 obtained.

 One convenient way to visualize a probability distribution is to use histograms.
-Consider the following histogram visualization of a few possible oscillator states with on average occupation of two photons.
+Consider the following histogram visualization of the number-basis probability distribution, which can be obtained from the diagonal of the density matrix, for a few possible oscillator states with on average occupation of two photons.

 .. ipython::